 Enter cabernet franc—an overlooked grape that, while grown on the island since the early days, had consistently been overshadowed by the region’s merlot.
 A hardy, savory grape used mostly in blends, cabernet franc rose to prominence in France, only to end up playing second fiddle to merlot.
 Inspired by Bordeaux, Long Island vintners planted the grape in the early 1980s to create classic Bordeaux blends, which usually consist of a combination of merlot, cabernet sauvignon, cabernet franc, and other varietals.
 Eventually, winemakers discovered that cabernet franc did especially well on its own.
 It’s suited to a maritime climate; nestled among the Long Island Sound, Peconic Bay, and the Atlantic Ocean, Long Island offers the perfect conditions.

+While the region produced worthy cabernet francs early on, it took decades for the rest of the country to catch on.
+Brewster McCall, of McCall Wines in Cutchogue on the North Fork, remembers the Hargraves telling his parents about their wines when he was a kid.
+“They had an amazing cabernet franc in the early 1990s.
+The only problem was, nobody would buy it.
+Americans didn’t know or gravitate towards the varietal, so Long Island growers, despite knowing cab franc’s excellence, continued focusing on commercially viable merlot.”
 Over time, word got out as the region’s wines were too good to remain unnoticed.
 “I’m glad to see cab franc is finally getting its time in the spotlight,” says McCall.
 “It’s characteristically complex, balancing elegance and power; the wines it produces are very compelling.”

 Down on the South Fork, either a short boat ride or hour-long drive away, at Wölffer Estate, Roth echoes that pride for the region’s iconic varietal.
 On the terrace overlooking the vines, he cracks open a bottle of Wölffer Estate’s 2002 cabernet franc, which had been tucked away in the winery’s ornate and dusty wine library.
 It’s an epic wine, ripe with classic blueberry, cedar, and earth, and one that, along with Wölffer’s 2013 vintage, has stood the test of time. “ was a dream vintage.
 Probably the best we’ve ever had and it’ll be perfect in 20 years.
 These are collector-worthy wines.”